nathanMcL/Assessments_UnitTests/DSA_StudyGuide/Tree_searches/Readme.md

 `Goal-Based` Search Criteria: <br>

-1. Looks for a specific node or value within the tree.<br>
+1. Look for a specific node or value within the tree.<br>

 `Exhaustive` Search: <br>